 ISBN: 978-1-913136-45-1 (eBook)

-Although this book was published 15 February 2022, it can take some indeterminate time for it to appear on bookstore shelves.
-It is currently showing up online at Amazon.com, Amazon.co.uk, Amazon.de, Barnes & Noble, and Waterstones, and several other online stores.
+The book was published 15 February 2022, and is currently showing up online at Amazon.com, Amazon.co.uk, Amazon.de, Barnes & Noble, and Waterstones, and several other online stores.
 It is also showing up on Goodreads.com, as is my Author Page.

 This site is located via https://parallax-view.com.